qorix-group/score/docs/platform_management_plan/quality_management.rst

       - :need:`stkh_req__dependability__automotive_safety`, :doc:`../requirements/stakeholder/index`
       - 100% of the platform process audit has be done for every release
       - Delta audit allowed to achieve 100%
-      - Ensured by the process process management, :need:`wp__process_impr_report` - Platform process audit is available
+      - Ensured by the process process management, :need:`PROCESS_wp__process_impr_report` - Platform process audit is available
     * - 2
       - One process conformance check for every feature release
       - :need:`stkh_req__dependability__automotive_safety`, :doc:`../requirements/stakeholder/index`
       - One process conformance check has been done for every stable feature release
       - Feature is released as experimental
-      - Ensured by the process quality and tool management, :need:`wp__qms_report` - Process conformance is available
+      - Ensured by the process quality and tool management, :need:`PROCESS_wp__qms_report` - Process conformance is available
     * - 3
       - Only quality-assured project/platform work products are delivered to the community
       - :need:`stkh_req__dependability__automotive_safety`, :doc:`../requirements/stakeholder/index`
       - 100% of project/platform work products are quality-assured
       - Feature is released as experimental
-      - Ensured by the process quality and tool management, :need:`wp__verification__platform_ver_report` - Work products contain the verification of the quality assurance
+      - Ensured by the process quality and tool management, :need:`PROCESS_wp__verification__platform_ver_report` - Work products contain the verification of the quality assurance
     * - 4
       - Only quality-assured project/platform releases are delivered to the community
       - :need:`stkh_req__dependability__automotive_safety`, :doc:`../requirements/stakeholder/index`
       - 100% of project/platform releases delivered to the community are quality-assured
       - Feature is released as experimental
-      - Ensured by the process release management, :need:`wp__platform_sw_release_note` contain the verification and approval of the quality-assurance
+      - Ensured by the process release management, :need:`PROCESS_wp__platform_sw_release_note` contain the verification and approval of the quality-assurance
     * - 5
-      - Only quality-trained personnel are part of the :need:`rl__committer`
+      - Only quality-trained personnel are part of the :need:`PROCESS_rl__committer`
       - :need:`stkh_req__dependability__automotive_safety`, :doc:`../requirements/stakeholder/index`
       - 100% of personnel are trained
       - None
-      - Ensured by the process platform management, :need:`wp__training_path` contain the training material and evidences for conducted trainings
+      - Ensured by the process platform management, :need:`PROCESS_wp__training_path` contain the training material and evidences for conducted trainings
     * - 6
       - No overdue quality assurance closure activities
       - :need:`stkh_req__dependability__automotive_safety`, :doc:`../requirements/stakeholder/index`
       - 100% of the quality improvement, non-conformance issues are closed
       - None
-      - Ensured by the process quality management, :need:`wp__issue_track_system` contain improvments and non-coformancees
+      - Ensured by the process quality management, :need:`PROCESS_wp__issue_track_system` contain improvments and non-coformancees

 3.4 Work Product Quality Goals